Too Many Husbands (1938 film)

-Too Many Husbands is a 1938 British comedy film directed by Ivar Campbell and starring Jack Melford, Geoffrey Sumner and Brian Oulton.
+Too Many Husbands is a 1938 British comedy film directed and written by Ivar Campbell and starring Jack Melford, Geoffrey Sumner and Brian Oulton.
 It was shot at Isleworth Studios in London as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Synopsis

 On the French Riviera, a man who has faked his own death in order to avoid his creditors is paid back by his wife who now pretends to be married to his valet.